 The novel coronavirus and the disease it causes, COVID-19, have swept the world with few proven treatment options.
 There is also no vaccine and none is likely to be available for 1-2 years realistically.
-While COVID-19 is generally a mild disease in kids (many of whom don’t even show symptoms), young adults, and even some middle-aged people, in older folks and those with underlying conditions it can be disastrous and even fatal.
+While the novel coronavirus-caused illness is generally a mild disease in kids (many of whom don’t even show symptoms), young adults, and even some middle-aged people, in older folks and those with underlying conditions it can be disastrous and even fatal.

 For all these reasons, there is interest in pursuing novel treatment options including via small trials during the outbreak and stem cells have garnered quite a bit of attention here.

-As of this update in early March, I am still somewhat skeptical about the utility of stem cells for COVID-19 but we’ll see how things look as more data accumulate.
+As of this update in late June, I am still somewhat skeptical about the utility of stem cells for COVID-19 but we’ll see how things look as more data accumulate.

 Here are my past posts on this topic.